Contents

 Measles-Rubella (MR) 1st dose | Nine completed months-12 months.
 (Measles can be given till five years of age) | 0.5 ml | Sub-cutaneous | Right upper arm |

-Japanese Encephalitis (JE) – 1 | Nine completed months-12 months. | 0.5 ml | Sub-cutaneous (Live attenuated vaccine) Intramuscular(Killed vaccine) | Left upper Arm (Live attenuated vaccine) Anterolateral aspect of mid-thigh (Killed vaccine) |
+Japanese Encephalitis (JE) – 1 | Nine completed months-12 months. | 0.5 ml | Sub-cutaneous (Live attenuated vaccine), Intramuscular(Killed vaccine) | Left upper Arm (Live attenuated vaccine) Anterolateral aspect of mid-thigh (Killed vaccine) |

 Vitamin A (1st dose) | At nine completed months with measles-Rubella | 1 ml ( 1 lakh IU) | Oral | Oral |

-For Children
+National Immunization Schedule For Children

 Vaccine | When to give | Dose | Route | Site |